 “While technical skills are essential, being well-rounded and having the right soft skills is just as important.
 Clear written and verbal communication skills, as well as strong interpersonal, relationship-building and problem-solving skills, can give a talented professional the edge they need to move forward.
 Soft skills can often be underestimated, but they are vital, especially when leading an ever-changing, complex business during a time of uncertainty – as the recent 12 months during the pandemic have amply demonstrated.”

 Your social media presence isn’t the be-all and end-all.
 Your brand, though – that’s extremely important.
 If people don’t know what they’re coming to you for, what you’re the expert in, they’re not going to have you in mind when deciding who should be in the boardroom.
-To be invited to join a committee in your own company, your internal brand is key.
+To get that first role in your own company, your internal brand is key.
 Share your successes, for instance on your intranet.

 Your network, especially senior people within it.
 They may be board members, or giving names to nominations committees.
 Put feelers out; ask your connections for advice.
 How did they get on their first board?
 What’s it like?
 Would they recommend it for you?
 Can they recommend you?

-Experience presenting to boards and exposure to boardrooms is the one thing that we really see changing women’s opportunities.
-So the key thing I would recommend is: speak to your manager and tell them you’re interested in getting exposure to boards and board committees, to sit in on meetings, get access to other C-suite executives who are preparing for boards or presenting to boards.
+Experience in the boardroom is the one thing that we really see changing women’s opportunities.
+So the key thing I would recommend is: speak to your manager and tell them you’re interested in getting exposure to boards, to sit in on meetings, get access to other C-suite executives who are preparing for boards or presenting to boards.
 Get in that room.

-In brief, your board bio should be one page long (your executive CV might be several pages), and should introduce who you are and the value you would bring to the board, plus any board-relevant experience.
-Make sure you cover your current reporting structure so that the reader can understand the level at which you report to and the size of the company, as well as what (if any) P&L experience you have.
+In brief, your board CV should be one page long (your executive CV might be several pages), and should introduce who you are and the value you would bring to the board, plus any board-relevant experience.

 This will take a few iterations and you will need to take time to reflect on it.
 How would you describe yourself?
 How would your colleagues or clients describe you?
 What skills and expertise do people know you for?
 Why not ask them, to get you going?